 Miss Minnesota's Teen?

-The Miss Minnesota Teen Pageant is a little sister program to the Miss Minnesota and Miss America Scholarship Organizations.
+The Miss Minnesota Teen Competition is a little sister program to the Miss Minnesota and Miss America Scholarship Organizations.
 The Miss Minnesota Teen Competition has been organized to encourage positive achievement by helping to nurture and build the scholastic achievement, creative accomplishment, healthy living and community involvement of our nation’s youth.
 This competition is intended to encourage and reward the talent, communication skills, community service, and academic achievement of girls between 13 and 18 years of age.
 (See eligibility requirements below.)

 Miss Minnesota’s Teen may be called upon to appear at a variety of functions throughout her state, where she will be asked to speak, possibly perform her talent, and interact with people of all ages.
 She sets an example of someone who has passion and initiative regarding her personal platform.